mniemiro/site/content/_index.md

 +++
-title = "About"
+title = "About | Niemiro"
 +++

+Hi, my name is Matthew Niemiro.

 ## About Me

 I am an undergraduate at the [University of Illinois at Urbana-Champaign](https://illinois.edu/).
-I expect to graduate in 2024 with a degree in mathematics.
+I expect to graduate in 2024 with a degree in mathematics (major) and computer science (minor).

 My email: (mylastname)2(at)illinois(dot)edu

 ## About This Site

 I made this site to organize my mathematical notes, papers, thoughts, etc. that I have written or plan to write.
-It is also partly motivational, since in theory other people now see my work.
+It is also motivational, since in theory other people now see my work.

 ## About My Notes

 For the most part, my notes will include anything I have written that is (i) small in scope, (ii) not written for some major assignment, and (iii) coherent to general readers.

-As a personal project, I try to write at least one short note every 2-4 weeks focusing on a topic I feel I ought to understand better; either because it was omitted from a course, I skipped it during my own studies, or it simply did not click the first time around.
+As a personal project, I try to write at least one short note every 2-4 weeks focusing on a topic I feel I ought to understand better.